Australian Cinema > types > WA. See also WA directors.

 Daisy and Simon (Stasch Radwanski Jr., 1989)* prod.
 Pamela Borain & Paul D. Barron, Barron Films, assisted inter alia by the WA Film Commission, 35 mm., 106 min.; Sean Scully, Jan Adele; comedy based on age difference [cf. Spider and Rose, 1994, dir.
 Bill Bennett] Perth [WA] accountant gradually falls for an older woman after he helps out on her property; tired and unoriginal drama, also released as Where the Outback Ends [original title]

 Day of the Panther (Brian Trenchard-Smith, 1988)* prod.
 Damien Parer, wr.
 Peter West, dop Simon Akkerman, 84 min.
-Edward John Stazak, John Stanton, Jim Richards, Michael Carmen, Zale Daniel, Paris Jefferson; martial arts master Jason Blade is sent from Hong Kong to Perth [WA] to sort out drug lord Stanton; the first Jason Blade feature is traditional well-staged action fare from Trenchard-Smith; followed by sequel Fists of Blood (vide infra)
+Edward John Stazak, John Stanton, Jim Richards, Michael Carmen, Zale Daniel, Paris Jefferson; martial arts master Jason Blade is sent from Hong Kong to Perth [WA] to sort out drug lord Stanton; the first Jason Blade feature is traditional well-staged action fare from Trenchard-Smith; followed by sequel Fists of Blood aka Strike of the Panther (vide infra)

 Demons (Blake Prosser, 2011) WA; 60 min.